 "You can't win unless you learn how to lose." ~Kareem Abdul-Jabbar

-Not every child will be interested in playing a sport but I do believe that everyone is born with the desire to compete.
+Not every child will be interested in playing a sport but I do believe that most everyone is born with the desire to compete.
 It becomes apparent early on when we see our toddlers snatch a toy out from another toddler's hands.
 They are scolded with the intentions that they will learn from their actions.
 Competition feeds immediate gratification.
 When my son was 4 years old, he would get upset whenever he lost to a game of chutes and ladders.
 I would continue to play with him until he won so that he would know what it was like to win, and then I would lecture him about how it was OK to lose.
 "It is only a game" I would say, and "losing is part of it and we have to be happy for the ones who win."
 Winning that game of chutes and ladders was not something I needed to teach him.
 It is just a desire that was in him.
 How to handle losing, that is learnt, and becomes easier with maturity.
 Competition is human nature.
-We are born with that drive inside of us and are compelled to compete and succeed... to go for that goal, to get that A, to race to the finish line, to get that job we interviewed for.
+We are born with that drive inside of us and are compelled to compete and succeed, physically, mentally, academically... to go for that goal, to get that A, to race to the finish line, to get that job we interviewed for, to get that promotion.
 Although I had to teach my son how to lose graciously at the age of 4 over a game of chutes and ladders, that passion that he had for attaining his goals is something that I would not want him to lose.
 Competition leads to ambition and ambition leads to achievements.

 So how do we, as adults, lose that drive and that passion in regards to physical activities?
 Well, life happens, money needs to be made, we suddenly have many responsibilities and our priorities shift.
 Most of us at some point become very exhausted from all the curve balls that are being thrown at us in our lives.
 We start to lose that ambition for maintaining our physical strength and we become compliant.
 We focus on our families and our children and their daily involvement with school and activities...and rightfully so.
 I understand all of this.
 The problem however is that exercise becomes more important than ever as we age.
 Being sedentary from inactivity can lead to many illnesses, chronic aches and pains, depression, obesity, and weak bone density.
 When we realize our health is suffering, we slowly begin to make changes and plan to get healthier.
 So then we start to exercise until eventually we hit a rough patch.
 We adopt the philosophy that if we compete with ourselves we will reach our fitness goals.
 That works great if "yourself" is pushing you, takes you up a notch and increases your intensity level when it is time.
 But too often what happens is that we take only two extra steps more than yesterday rather than taking that extra leap.
 Progress slows down, we don't see results, we become discouraged and we quit.
 Competing with ourselves can sometimes keep us from stepping out of our comfort zone and raising the bar for results.
 It can also lead to seeking out short cuts that do not work and lead to more discouragement.